toptal/picasso/docs/decisions/18-spacings.md

 export const spacing12 = 3
 ```

-This approach is not consistent with the way `breakpoint` and `color` objects are exposed by Picaso (they are objects with key-value pairs, not as a separate constants)
+This approach is not consistent with the way `breakpoint` and `color` objects are exposed by Picasso (they are objects with key-value pairs, not as a separate constants)

 - Provide BASE design spacings as object with string values in `rem` units